 About the Author

-Leslie Ayre-Jaschke is a retired evaluation consultant and long-tie resident of Peace River.
-She is very engaged with IMAGINE Citizens activities as Governance Group member, Operations Committee Co-chair and Lead for the Theory of Change Project.
+Leslie Ayre-Jaschke is a retired evaluation consultant and long-time resident of Peace River.
+She is very engaged with IMAGINE Citizens activities as Operations Committee Co-chair and Lead for the Theory of Change Project.